-- the College's grant and fee income, as disclosed in note 4a to the accounts, has been materially misstated. - the College's expenditure on access an participation activities for the financial year has been materially misstated.
+- the College's grant and fee income, as disclosed in the notes 2, 3 and 4 of the accounts, has been materially misstated. - the College's expenditure on access an participation activities for the financial year has been materially misstated.